ArtemyAndrienko/skopeo/docs/skopeo.1.md

   **--cert-path** _path_ Use certificates at _path_ (cert.pem, key.pem) to connect to the registry

+  **--policy** _path-to-policy_ Path to a policy.json file to use for verifying signatures and deciding whether an image is accepted, instead of the default policy.

   **--tls-verify** _bool-value_ Verify certificates

   **--help**|**-h** Show help